Haumea (mythology)

-Haumea (Hawaiian: /haw/) is the goddess of fertility and childbirth in Hawaiian mythology.
-She is the mother of many important deities, such as Pele, Kāne Milohai, Kāmohoaliʻi, Nāmaka, Kapo, and Hiʻiaka.
+Haumea (/haw/) is the goddess of fertility and childbirth in Hawaiian mythology.
+She is the mother of many important deities, such as Pele, Kāne Milohaʻi, Kāmohoaliʻi, Nāmaka, Kapo, and Hiʻiaka.
 She was killed by Kaulu.
 Haumea is one of the most important Hawaiian gods, and her worship is among the oldest on the Hawaiian islands.

 Mythology

 With the help of a magic stick called the Mākālei, Haumea repeatedly transforms herself from an old woman to a young girl, and returns to her homeland periodically to marry one of her offspring, thus giving birth to continuous generations of humans.
 Eventually, her identity is found out by Kio, which angers her, causing her to leave humanity behind.

 The Kani-ka-wi tree (Spondias dulcis or June plum) is associated with Haumea, who created a potion from it to help women give birth.

 Haumea is said to have given humans the ability to give birth naturally.
 In a story, she visited Muleiula, the daughter of a chieftain who was experiencing painful childbirth, during which she discovered that humans only gave birth by cutting open the mother.
 Seeing this, Haumea created a potion out of the Kani-ka-wī tree (Spondias dulcis), which allowed the mother to push out the baby naturally.